Be your own advocate and ask the tough questions about cancer treatment and sexual health

 Your health care team is focused on your recent cancer diagnosis and the most effective treatment option.
 With so many other issues that need to be addressed, fertility might not cross their mind.
 It’s important for us to be our own advocates.

 There are several options for fertility preservation and helpful resources to guide you through the process.
-Make it a priority to talk to your doctor about a referral for fertility and sexual health counseling through Roswell Park's AYA program.
+Make it a priority to talk to your doctor about a referral for fertility and sexual health counseling through Roswell Park's Young Adult program.
 Post-treatment counseling is available as well.
 If you are infertile due to treatment, there are resources to help you plan for the future.

 Here are a few supportive services that can help: